unkokaeru/bilbois/content/Organised/Applications/CVs/Placement CV.md

 ## Skills

 - Experienced with Microsoft Excel for data modelling and financial management.
-- Proficient in Python with experience in Matlab, Maple, Typescript, Javascript, and Lua, currently learning C++.
+- Proficient in Python (and common libraries) with experience in Matlab, Maple, and Typescript, currently learning C++.
 - Proven capability to communicate complex information clearly and effectively.
 - Demonstrated success in group projects and high-stress team environments.
 - Ability to identify problems and develop effective solutions.